Made in China 2025: Key industries

+MIC focuses on high-tech manufacturing.
 Industries integral to MIC 2025 include aerospace, biotech, information technology, smart manufacturing, maritime engineering, advanced rail, electric vehicles, electrical equipment, new materials, biomedicine, agricultural machinery and equipment, pharmaceuticals, and robotics manufacturing, many of which have been dominated by foreign companies.
 China views revenue streams in these areas as lucrative and important to China's efforts to establish a high-tech and high-value economy.
 MIC 2025 emphasizes green and sustainable production in these areas.

 MIC 2025 lists the following 10 key industries that the Chinese government targets for becoming a world leader.